Profitbase/Episode-Docs/articles/flow/flows/modularization-and-extensions.md

 To use this capability, you need to do the following:

--	Add a Hook action to the Main schema where you want Extension schemas to plug in their business logic.
+-	Add a [Hook action](../actions/built-in/flow-hook.md) to the Main schema where you want Extension schemas to plug in their business logic.
--	Create an Extension schema and add a Hook Handler action.
-In the Hook Handler action, select the Hook in the Main schema that you want to hook into, and then build the rest of the Extension after the Hook Handler [no-op] port.
+-	Create an Extension schema and add a [Hook Handler](../actions/built-in/flow-hook-handler.md) action.
+In the Hook Handler action, select the Hook in the Main schema that you want to hook into, and then build the rest of the Extension as a continuation of the Hook Handler.

 <br/>